You are viewing the global institutional website

 Institutional priorities

-The next cycle will focus on consolidating each node’s operational architecture, formalizing partnerships, activating the first program cycles, strengthening documentation and opening verifiable measurement processes.
+The next cycle will focus on consolidating each chapter’s operational architecture, formalizing partnerships, activating the first program cycles, strengthening documentation and opening verifiable measurement processes.

-• Formalize timelines and execution plans by territorial node when each philanthropic commitment is activated.
+• Formalize timelines and execution plans by chapter when each philanthropic commitment is activated.

 • Consolidate agreements with cultural, philanthropic, academic and territorial partners.